hoon/arfcn/README.md

-# ARFCN - Absolute Radio-Frequency Channel Number Tools
+# arfcn - Absolute Radio-Frequency Channel Number Tools

 A TypeScript/JavaScript library for working with absolute radio-frequency channel numbers (ARFCN) used in cellular network standards.
 This package provides utilities for converting between ARFCN values and frequencies, and mapping between frequencies and bands for both 5G NR (5G) and E-UTRA (4G LTE) technologies.